 This vitamin manages calcium in the body—keeping it in the bones and out of arteries.
 Consequently, early research shows that adequate vitamin K2 is beneficial to both cardiovascular and bone health.

-Suggested dosage: I suggest 150 mcg of vitamin K2 daily.
+Suggested dosage: I suggest 150 mcg of this heart-health supplement daily.
 Look for products derived from menaquinone-7 (MK-7), which is more bioavailable than its relative, MK-4.
 Caution: If you are taking Coumadin (warfarin), you should not supplement with vitamin K2 as this vitamin counteracts the drug’s blood-thinning effects.

-What special supplements do you need for heart health if you are an avid exerciser?
+What special heart-health supplements do you need if you are an avid exerciser?
 Find out which antioxidant supplements you should take if you exercise a lot.

 Which specific supplements will lower cholesterol?
-Discover the supplements that help maintain optimal cholesterol levels.
+Discover the heart-health supplements that help maintain optimal cholesterol levels.